Commandline Interface (CLI)

 Integrate & Test

-- Local previews —
+- Environment diagnostics —

 forge widget previewandforge aspect previewlaunch a local OLB Docker playground (web) or an Expo + Metro Bundler sandbox (mobile) for instant feedback against a realistic banking shell. - Live API calls —